 The video shows what a tooth fracture looks like.
 It also shows how the abscess isn’t always easy to find.
 These teeth should either have root canal surgery or be removed, as this one was.

-He’s an ex-breeding dog, and clearly never had a moment’s effort put into his oral hygiene.
+The first is an ex-breeding dog, and clearly never had a moment’s effort put into his oral hygiene.
 He’s been rescued now and will have dentistry just as soon as the infection is under control.

 Preventing Tooth Loss